A well-established dealership in the Western suburbs of Sydney, which sells quality new, demo, and used cars, has its own 99.75 kW solar panel system.

 Installation Completed

-November, 2014
+November 2014

-Nepean Motor Group specifically requested a well-known tier 1 panel; so Yingli solar panels were installed, alongside Fronius inverters.
+Nepean Motor Group specifically requested a well-known Tier 1 panel, so Yingli solar panels were installed alongside Fronius inverters.

 Mike Fennell of the Nepean Motor Group was extremely pleased with the installation.

 The system installed not only reached the annual solar electricity output estimated by Energy Matters (143,000 kWh), but has exceeded it.
-Both the Nepean Motor Group and Energy Matters are confident the impressive current energy yields are sustainable in the longer term.
+Both the Nepean Motor Group and Energy Matters are confident that the impressive current energy yields are sustainable in the longer term.